 During the long course of this poethood

-My songs I have prepared for one moment,
+My song has been prepar’d for one moment,

 At last! to Grecia by my Muses sent